baxuu/To-Do-List/README.md

 # My List of Things to Do

-This is a to-do list application.
+To-do list application.
+Using local storage so user's to-dos are saved and still there when the page is reopened.